Baroque beginnings and Renaissance ideals

 Drama and gesture

 In Christ Appearing to Saint Peter on the Appian Way, the two principle figures are set against the muted earth tones of the landscape, dotted with delicate trees and Roman architecture.
 Initially Peter stood more erect and closer to Jesus, but Annibale modified his pose in order to more dramatically express his emotional reaction.
 Jesus appears in his resurrected body; it is muscular but bears the wounds of the crucifixion.
-He wears a white loin cloth and a red mantle over his shoulder (red symbolizes his humanity and the blood shed at his passion).
+He wears a white loin cloth and a red mantle over his shoulder (red symbolizes his humanity and the blood shed at his Passion).
 Other references to the passion are the crown of thorns on his head and the cross that he carries over his left shoulder.
 Peter is identified by his traditional blue and yellow robes, gray hair and beard, and the keys that hang at his waist (see below on why keys are Peter’s attribute).
 He is taken aback by the muscular figure of Jesus.
 Peter’s hands are up in a protective mode as he recoils in astonishment.
-What is the Passion of Christ?

 While the Carracci advocated a return to Renaissance ideals of clarity and the direct study of nature (which they felt the Mannerist artists had rejected), this work is distinguished from the Renaissance in its psychological involvement of the viewer.
 Although Jesus turns his head to address Peter, he steps boldly forward toward the viewer as he points to his destination, which lies implicitly in front of the picture.
 Even the placement of the cross is expressive; one arm of the cross pierces the clear blue sky while the lower part projects out to the viewer.
 In these ways Annibale places the viewer directly in Jesus’s path and breaks the boundary between the painting and viewer’s space—engaging the viewer with an immediacy typical of Baroque art.